Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** The act of trying to get or achieve something.
 **Sentence:** His pursuit of knowledge never stopped.
 **Conversation:**
-A – What do you want to study?
+A – What do you want to study
 B – I am in pursuit of learning about space and stars.

 ### Word: Reveal